 The group’s core functions are:

-- To provide guidance on the ongoing implementation and development of the BRC’s Public Engagement strategy.
+- To provide guidance on the ongoing implementation and development of the BRC’s Patient and Public Involvement and Engagement strategy.

 - To help develop methods of raising the BRC’s profile and awareness of research with the public.